Innovation portfolio management

 One way to create a coherent, useful, understandable innovation strategy is to look at external opportunities and internal abilities in your organization to delimit your opportunity space.
 The external opportunities can then be “filtered” through vision and mission, the corporate strategy, and any specific goals set by the organization.
 This can be a starting point for determining where your efforts should be spent.

-Priority using the Innovation Horizons
+Priorities in the innovation portfolio using the Innovation Horizons

 How can we value something that is barely started, with heaps of uncertainty about what type of revenues can be expected, and compare it to something that may be an extension to an existing solution or a way of working with a very predictable cash flow?
 The short answer is: We can’t and in fact we should avoid doing so.
 Projects should be grouped according to uncertainty.